Welcome to my blog. If you are reading this page then you probably want to know a little more about me 🙂

 In 2006 I heading to New Zealand, for what would be a 9 month trip taking in Thailand, Australian, New Zealand, Japan and Germany.
 This was my third major trip backpacking, having travelled in 2003 and 2004 (in 2005 I spent some time in the USA).

 Me and my friends stayed in New Zealand for nearly 6 months.
 We had an apartment in the capital, Auckland, directly across from the Sky Tower.
 When they went off to work, I started looking for a new project.
-I was still making a lot of money through poker referrals, however I was really excited about blogging and the thought of writing every day.
+I was still making a lot of money through poker referrals; however I was really excited about blogging and the thought of writing every day.
 This led me to launch BloggingTips in March 2007.
 The blog was launched using the blogging platform WordPress.
-I had tested many different blogging platforums, and whilst I still used Serendipity for a few websites, WordPress was a better platform for commercial websites due to the number of themes and plugins available.
+I had tested many different blogging platforms over the years, and whilst I still used Serendipity for a few websites, WordPress was a better platform for commercial websites due to the number of themes and plugins available.
+It had come a long way since I first started using it in 2003/2004.

 BloggingTips was launched with the domain name bloggingtips.org, however I managed to secure bloggingtips.com shortly afterwards.
 I worked hard on the site.
 It was perhaps a little strange of me to giving blogging advice to others initially as I hadn’t been actively blogging for long.
 The thing is, by this point I had been working online for seven years.
 Several years earlier I had developed websites which gave advice on website trading, HTML, search engines, building websites, website promotion and more.
 Sure, I was still learning about the subtle differences that made blogging different, however 90% of the articles I wrote tackled subjects I had wrote about several years before.